mcphargus/battery_grapher/README.md

 ### graph example

-Here's a sample of a graph
+Here's a sample of a graph and there are [samples of different resolutions here](graph.md).

 ![](graph_3h.png)